 Common Database Security Issues

-According to Breach Live Index, there are over 5 billion lost data records since 2013 and this highlights the importance of data security.
+Studies say that in 2020 the average cost of worldwide data breaches reached $3.86 million, a number that highlights the importance of data security.
 There are myriad risks to your database both physical, intentional and others emanating from technical glitches.
 Any database system you choose should be able to mitigate these common database security issues.

 Other specific database security threats include: